UK Rampage (1993): Event

 The following match saw Typhoon face The Brooklyn Brawler.
 At the end of the match Brawler attempted to lift up Typhoon, however he was unable to lift him.
 Typhoon instead slammed Brawler, whipped him into the corner, and splashed into the corner after him, followed by another powerslam, to pick up the victory.

 The second to last match saw WWF Intercontinental Champion Shawn Michaels defend his title against Crush.
 Toward the end of the match, as Crush signaled for the Cranium Crush, Michael rolled to the outside of the ring, grabbed his belt and headed to the back, losing the match via count-out.
 Crush followed Michael's toward the back and brought him back to the ring.
-After continuing to attack Michaels, Crush was able to knock Michaels out with the Cranium Crush.
+After continuing to attack Michaels, Crush was able to knock Michaels out with the Cranium Crunch.
 Despite winning the match, but not the title, Crush celebrated in the ring following the match.

 Prior to the last match, Heenan interviewed Mr. Fuji in the ring who stated that Yokozuna should be WWF World Heavyweight Champion, as the match with Hulk Hogan was never a sanctioned match.

 The final match of the event saw Lex Luger defeat Jim Duggan.
 After both men collided in the ring, Duggan rolled to the outside.
 Duggan was attacked by Yokozuna who was still outside the ring, who then rolled him back into the ring, while Luger distracted the referee.
 As Luger went for the cover, Mr. Perfect ran back in and attacked Luger, causing the referee to disqualify Duggan.
 Luger and Yokozuna proceeded to double team Mr. Perfect until Duggan came back into the ring with his 2x4 chasing both men to the back.